top of page

 Babywearing

--What are the benefits of babywearing?
+What are the benefits of babywearing?
 Babywearing provides numerous benefits, including promoting bonding, making it easier to soothe and calm your baby, and allowing you to be hands-free while still keeping your baby close.
-It can also aid in digestion, reduce colic, and provide comfort for both you and your baby during everyday activities. -What types of baby carriers do you recommend?
-I work with a variety of carrier and wrap styles.
-While not all carriers are made the same, I do not recommend carriers based on brand alone.
-The best carrier depends on your lifestyle and your baby’s needs, and I’m happy to help you find the perfect fit for your family. -How do I ensure my baby is in the correct position while wearing them?
-Your baby should have their legs in an “M” position, with their knees higher than their bottom, and their back supported in a natural curve.
-I provide hands-on guidance to ensure your baby is positioned correctly, ensuring both safety and comfort. -Can babywearing support highly sensitive babies or colicky infants?
+It can also aid in digestion, reduce colic, and provide comfort for both you and your baby during everyday activities.
+Can babywearing support highly sensitive babies or colicky infants?
 Yes!
 Babywearing can be incredibly beneficial for highly sensitive or colicky babies.
 Being close to a caregiver helps regulate their emotions and nervous system, offering comfort and reducing fussiness.
-The gentle movement of babywearing can also ease symptoms of colic and reflux. -What is your approach to babywearing for parents with physical limitations?
+The gentle movement of babywearing can also ease symptoms of colic and reflux.
+What is your approach to babywearing for parents with physical limitations?
 I work with each parent’s unique needs, including physical limitations, to find the best babywearing solution.
-Whether that means adjusting carrier styles or modifying techniques, I ensure that babywearing is accessible, safe, and comfortable for all parents. -How long can I safely wear my baby each day?
+Whether that means adjusting carrier styles or modifying techniques, I ensure that babywearing is accessible, safe, and comfortable for all parents.
+How long can I safely wear my baby each day?
 It’s important to take breaks to check your baby’s positioning and ensure both of you are feeling good.
-There’s no strict time limit, but I can guide you on comfortable wearing practices for longer durations. -What are the different types of baby carriers available, and how do they differ?
+There’s no strict time limit, but I can guide you on comfortable wearing practices for longer durations.
+What are the different types of baby carriers available, and how do they differ?
 There are several types of carriers, including soft-structured carriers, wraps, ring slings, and mei dais.
 Soft-structured carriers offer more support and are often easier to use, while wraps provide a snug, customizable fit.
-Ring slings are quick and adjustable, and mei dais combine the structure of soft carriers with the flexibility of wraps.
-I can help you choose the best carrier based on your needs and preferences. -Can babywearing help with issues like colic or reflux?
+Ring slings are quick and adjustable, and meh dais combine the structure of soft carriers with the flexibility of wraps.
+I can help you choose the best carrier based on your needs and preferences.
+Can babywearing help with issues like colic or reflux?
 Yes!
 Babywearing can help relieve colic and reflux by keeping your baby in an upright position, which aids digestion.
 It also promotes bonding by keeping your baby close to your body, which is soothing for both of you.
-The skin-to-skin contact and rhythmic movements can reduce crying and improve overall comfort. -Can I babywear while recovering from a C-section?
+The skin-to-skin contact and rhythmic movements can reduce crying and improve overall comfort.
+Can I babywear while recovering from a C-section?
 Yes.
 I recommend using a wrap or sling that avoids putting pressure on your incision and opting for carriers that provide support while being gentle on your body.
 I’ll guide you through safe wearing techniques and adjustments to ensure you and your baby are comfortable as you heal.
-Always check with your healthcare provider before starting babywearing postpartum. -Are there any resources or classes available for partners or caregivers who will also be babywearing?
+Always check with your healthcare provider before starting babywearing postpartum.
+For any other physical concerns please consult your regular healthcare provider.
+Are there any resources or classes available for partners or caregivers who will also be babywearing?
 Absolutely!
 I offer babywearing education for anyone who will be involved in caring for your baby.
 My sessions are designed to include two adults to ensure everyone feels confident and comfortable wearing the baby.
+Is babywearing safe for newborns?
+Yes, when done correctly with proper positioning and support, babywearing can be safe and beneficial for newborns.
+Education focuses on safe airway positioning, comfort, and ensuring your carrier is adjusted correctly for your baby’s size and stage.
+Why does my baby carrier hurt my back or shoulders?
+Discomfort usually means something needs adjusting, it’s often fit, positioning, or carrier type.
+Small changes can make a big difference in how weight is distributed and how supported your body feels.
+How do I know if my baby is positioned correctly in a carrier?
+Proper positioning includes clear airway visibility, supported spine alignment, and a snug but comfortable fit.
+Support helps you learn what to look for in real time so you feel confident using your carrier safely.
+What type of baby carrier is best for newborns?
+The best carrier depends on your body, your baby, and your lifestyle.
+There is no single “best” option, which is why hands-on guidance is often helpful when choosing or adjusting a carrier.
+Can you help me use a carrier I already own?
+Yes.
+Support often includes working with the carrier you already have to improve fit, comfort, and usability before recommending anything new.